2002 Australian Grand Prix: Post-race

-Because this was the first race of the season, Michael Schumacher led the World Drivers' Championship with ten points.
-Montoya was second with six points and Räikkönen was third with four.
-Irvine was fourth with three points and Webber was fifth with two points.
-Ferrari took the lead of the World Constructors' Championship with ten points.
-Williams were second with six points and McLaren followed in third with four points.
-With three points, Jaguar were fourth and Minardi fifth with two points with sixteen races left in the season.
+Because this was the first race of the season, Michael Schumacher led the World Drivers' Championship with ten championship points.
+Montoya was second with six championship points and Räikkönen was third with four.
+Irvine was fourth with three championship points and Webber was fifth with two championship points.
+Ferrari took the lead of the World Constructors' Championship with ten championship points.
+Williams were second with six championship points and McLaren followed in third with four championship points.
+With three championship points, Jaguar were fourth and Minardi fifth with two championship points with sixteen races left in the season.

 Race classification

 Drivers who scored championship points are denoted in bold.